cyberian-hacksy/myshows-comments-summarizer/README.md

 - **o4-mini**: Faster, more affordable reasoning model

 ### Summary Language
-Choose from: English, Russian, Spanish, French, German, Japanese, or Chinese
+Supports dozens of languages including English, Russian, Spanish, French, German, Japanese, Chinese, and more (see `languages.json` for the full list)

 ### Temperature
 Controls creativity vs. predictability (0.0-1.0):